mehdinzj/curvature-power-spectrum-three-field-inflation/README.md

 Additional scripts and modules can be found in the repository for specific tasks such as background evolution and perturbation analysis.

-## Reproducibility

-All results in the accompanying paper can be reproduced using the code in this repository.
-A specific version of the code used in the paper will be archived and assigned a DOI via Zenodo.

-## Citation
+%## Citation

-If you use this code in your research, please cite:
+%If you use this code in your research, please cite:

 ```
 Author Name (Year).
 Curvature Power Spectrum in Three-Field Inflation.